What is Discounted Cash Flow DCF analysis?

 - Doesn’t look at relative valuations of competitors

-- Terminal value is hard to estimate and represents a large portion of total value
+- Terminal value is hard to estimate and represents a large portion of the total value

 - Challenging to estimate the Weighted Average Cost of Capital (WACC)